 While it may be a challenge, limiting screen time can only help your eye health.
 Bonus: it can give your mental health a boost, too.
 Try limiting cell phone screen time with a tracker app like Moment, or a screen time limiting tool.
 With it, you can monitor daily screen time, set limits for certain apps, or schedule downtime — in other words, scheduled time spent away from your phone.

 You may also consider enabling Night Shift.
 This setting limits the amount of blue light your phone emits, and it is handy all day long, not just before bed.
 And if you're winding down for bed, try putting your phone in another room to charge, since research has shown it can affect your circadian rhythm or even cause you to take longer to fall asleep.

 And smartphones aren't the only guilty parties.
 If you work in front of a computer most days, try to step away from the computer screen every now and then.
 The fresh air will do you — and your eyes — some good.
 Just don't forget those FSA eligible prescription sunglasses, if your doctor thinks you need them.

 Make family eye health a year-round priority

 And don't forget about those regular eye health checkups or targeting exams.
 Meet with your ophthalmologists or optometrists to check up on your eyesight.
 They can help determine if your prescription for glasses or contacts is still accurate, as well as check for any potential issues with your vision or eyes.
 These annual visits are an important step in maintaining eye health.

-Eye surgery is also FSA and HSA-eligible, even LASIK, which could be a major boon to those that struggle with poor vision.
-You can also help offset the cost of eyeglasses, contact lenses, contact lens solution, eyeglass repair kits, cleaning cloths, even eye drops with your FSA.
+Eye surgery is also FSA and HSA eligible, even LASIK, which could be a major boon to those that struggle with poor vision.
+You can also help offset the cost of many of the FSA eligible eyecare items like eyeglasses, contact lenses, contact lens solution, eyeglass repair kits, cleaning cloths, even eye drops with your FSA.